ApiGen/ApiGen/README.md

 	pear install apigen/ApiGen
 ```

-When all required libraries appear in stable versions, only the last command will be required and all dependencies will be downloaded by the PEAR installer automatically.
+When a stable version of Nette gets released, only the last command will be required and all dependencies will be downloaded by the PEAR installer automatically.

 If you have have installed a version older than 2.1 using PEAR you will have to uninstall it first using these commands.